vatsaaa/pnp/HITL/HITL.md

 **Regulatory Document Processing** (*Status: ACTIVE RISK - Partially Remediated*)

-**Regulatory Document Processing** (*Status: ACTIVE RISK - Partially Remediated*)

-Financial institutions increasingly deploy AI systems to automate extraction and comparison of [swap reporting rules](https://www.cftc.gov/MarketReports/SwapsReports/index.htm) under regimes such as EMIR, MiFID, SFTR, and CFTC.
-These tools parse successive versions of regulatory specifications, extract swap trade fields, compare requirements (data types, validity, mandates), and output structured summaries of changes between versions.
+With regulations like EMIR, MiFID, SFTR, and CFTC, financial institutions are increasingly turning to AI to automate the extraction and comparison of [swap reporting rules](https://www.cftc.gov/MarketReports/SwapsReports/index.htm).
+These AI tools can compare regulatory requirements—such as data types, validity checks, and mandatory fields—pull out details from swap trade reports, track changes across versions of regulatory documents, and generate clear summaries showing what’s changed over time.

-While promising for reducing manual effort, these systems carry following high-stakes risks all of which have direct compliance, operational, and reputational consequences.
-Relying on human oversight alone is not a sufficient control in these contexts.

-- **Hallucination Risk**: LLMs generate non-existent field requirements or misinterpret conditional mandates
-- **False Confidence**: Structured JSON outputs with correct formatting can lull reviewers into assuming accuracy, reinforcing automation bias
+While these systems have the potential to significantly cut down on manual work, they also introduce a range of serious risks that can immediately affect daily operations, compliance, and an organization’s reputation.
+In these scenarios, simply depending on human oversight isn’t enough to keep things safe or accurate.

+**False Confidence**: Well-formatted JSON outputs can easily give reviewers the impression that everything is accurate, which only adds to the tendency to trust the system too much.
-- **Scale Challenge**: Human reviewers cannot validate hundreds of extracted fields against dense regulatory text
+**Scale Challenge**: Human reviewers simply can’t keep up with the task of checking hundreds of extracted fields against complex, densely written regulations.
+**Hallucination Risk**: LLMs can sometimes make up field requirements that don’t actually exist, or misunderstand rules that only apply in certain situations.
-- **Compliance Impact**: Missing mandatory fields can trigger [fines exceeding $50M](https://www.cftc.gov/PressRoom/PressReleases/8380-20) for inadequate swap data reporting
+**Compliance Impact**: Failure to complete required fields may result in [fines exceeding $50M](https://www.cftc.gov/PressRoom/PressReleases/8380-20) for insufficient reporting of swap data.

-*Current Remediation*: Some institutions implement ensemble model validation, but most still rely primarily on overwhelmed human reviewers.
-More comprehensive approaches require ensemble validation, independent redundancy, and anomaly detection layers to verify correctness before production use.
+*Current Remediation*: While a few organizations have started using ensemble model validation, most still rely heavily on human reviewers who are already stretched thin.
+To truly ensure accuracy before deploying these systems, it’s important to add stronger safeguards—like anomaly detection, independent checks, and combining multiple models for cross-validation.

 **Algorithmic Trading Systems** (*Status: SUBSTANTIALLY REMEDIATED*)

-The [Knight Capital flash crash (2012)](https://www.sec.gov/news/studies/2010/marketevents-report.pdf) demonstrated that human intervention is impossible at microsecond trading speeds.
-The $460M loss occurred faster than any human could comprehend, let alone stop.
+The [Knight Capital flash crash (2012)](https://www.sec.gov/news/studies/2010/marketevents-report.pdf) made it clear that humans simply can’t react fast enough when trading happens in microseconds.
+The $460 million loss happened so quickly that no one could have spotted, let alone stopped, the problem in real time.

-*Successful Remediation*: Implementation of automated circuit breakers, pre-trade risk controls, and anomaly-triggered trading halts.
-Human oversight shifted to post-trade analysis rather than real-time intervention.
+How was ir remediated: Firms responded by putting automated circuit breakers, pre-trade risk checks, and automatic trading pauses in place to catch problems before they spiral.
+Now, humans focus on reviewing trades after the fact, rather than trying to intervene as things unfold.

 **Anti-Money Laundering (AML) Monitoring** (*Status: ACTIVE RISK - Poorly Remediated*)

-Banks generate thousands of daily AML alerts with false positive rates exceeding 95%.
-[Recent studies by Morrison et al.](https://doi.org/10.1111/fcr.12345) document systematic "alert fatigue" where investigators cannot meaningfully review case volumes.
+Banks face a flood of AML alerts every day, with false positive rates often topping 95%.
+[Recent studies by Morrison et al.](https://doi.org/10.1111/fcr.12345) show how this leads to widespread "alert fatigue"—reviewers simply can’t keep up with the sheer volume of cases.

-- **Volume Problem**: Major banks process 10,000+ alerts daily with insufficient investigative staff
+- **Volume Problem**: Large banks may be dealing with more than 10,000 alerts a day, but just don’t have enough investigators to thoughtfully review each one.
-- **Bias Propagation**: AI models amplify existing biases, disproportionately flagging certain demographics
+- **Bias Propagation**: AI systems can reinforce existing biases, causing certain groups to be flagged far more often than others.
-- **Regulatory Risk**: [Deutsche Bank's $150M AML penalty](https://www.fincen.gov/news/news-releases/deutsche-bank-agrees-pay-75-million-anti-money-laundering-deficiencies) exemplifies ongoing compliance failures
+- **Regulatory Risk**: [Deutsche Bank's $150M AML penalty](https://www.fincen.gov/news/news-releases/deutsche-bank-agrees-pay-75-million-anti-money-laundering-deficiencies) exemplifies extremely costly ongoing compliance failures.

 ### 2.2 Healthcare: Diagnostic AI and Clinical Decision Support